OpenReward: Learning to Reward Long-form Agentic Tasks via Reinforcement Learning: Introduction

 \section{Introduction}

-Reward models (RMs) have emerged as scalable and effective substitutes for human evaluators, playing a central role in aligning Large Language Models (LLMs) during both training and inference \citep{guo2025reward, chen2025rm}.
-By learning to predict human preferences over model outputs, RMs provide reliable supervision signals that guide reinforcement learning and support preference optimization at inference time \citep{ouyang2022training,song2024preference,zuo2025ttrl}.
-Benefiting from the rich world knowledge embedded in LLMs, RMs exhibit a certain degree of generalization capability, enabling them to perform effectively across diverse scenarios.
-As a result, building accurate, robust, and well-aligned reward models has become a critical step toward the development of safer and more useful intelligent systems.
+Reward models (RMs) have emerged as scalable and effective substitutes for human evaluators, playing a key role in aligning large language models (LLMs) during both inference and training~\citep{guo2025reward,chen2025rm}.
+By learning to predict human preferences over model outputs, RMs facilitate response re-ranking at inference time~\citep{setlur2024rewarding} and provide reliable supervision signals to guide reinforcement learning (RL)~\cite{song2024preference,ouyang2022training}.
+Existing RMs are trained either as binary preference classifiers~\cite{liu2024skywork} or using the LLM-as-a-Judge~\cite{li2025generation,bercovich2025llama} paradigm.

-Despite the success, existing RMs still faces significant challenges when evaluating the knowledge-intensive long-form outputs generated by Deep Researcher systems~\citep{zheng2025deepresearcher,zhu2025deepreview}.
-These texts typically require integrating various external information sources, which goes beyond the model's internal knowledge.
-For example, evaluating the novelty of a research paper often depends on cross-referencing external scientific corpora (e.g., arXiv)~\citep{zhu2025deepreview}, while comparing travel itineraries drafted by downstream LLM applications demands up-to-date knowledge of specific destinations~\citep{chen2024travelagent}.
-Existing studies either rely on prompting commercial LLMs (e.g., GPT-4) to perform fact-checking via search engines~\citep{wei2024long}, or use simple tool interactions for short-form factual verification (e.g., date checking via a calendar)~\citep{li2023tool}.
-However, these approaches exhibit limited flexibility and scalability, and their effectiveness in long-form reward modeling remains unclear.
-These limitations highlight a key open question: \textit{How can we design reward models that effectively evaluate long-form outputs in open-domain settings?}
+Despite their empirical success, these approaches still face significant challenges when evaluating knowledge-intensive long-form outputs, such as the content generated by Deep Researcher systems~\citep{zheng2025deepresearcher,zhu2025deepreview}.
+Evaluating such content often requires aggregating and verifying information from diverse external sources, which exceeds the internal knowledge capacity of standard reward models.
+For example, evaluating the correctness of a medical report often depends on cross-referencing external scientific corpora (\textit{e.g.,} PubMed)~\citep{zhu2025deepreview}, while comparing travel itineraries demands up-to-date information of specific destinations~\citep{chen2024travelagent}.
+Most existing work either prompts commercial LLMs (\textit{e.g.,} GPT-4) to perform fact-checking via search engines~\citep{wei2024long}, or uses simple tool interactions for short-form verification (\textit{e.g.,} checking date via a calendar)~\citep{li2023tool}.
+However, these work exhibits limited flexibility and scalability, and their effectiveness in long-form reward modeling remains largely unexplored.
+This gap leads to the following research question: \textbf{How can we design reward models that effectively evaluate long-form outputs in open-domain settings?}